ChrisGarciaDS/ChrisGarciaDS/README.md

-- 👋 Hi, I’m Chris Garcia
+### 👋 Hi, I’m Chris Garcia

 - 👀 I’m currently digging more into how data science can help evolve healthcare
+- 🏥 I'm also currently working on Coursera's AI in Healthcare Specialization
 - 🌱 I’m will be graduating from with my MS in Applied Data Science this Summer
 - 💞️ I’m looking to collaborate on various projects that will help build my skillset as well as my knowledge in the field
 - 🥅 2023 goals: